fayizferosh/yosys-tcl-ui-report/README.md

 #### Variable Creation

-I have auto created the variables (*have used special condition to identify design name*) from the csv file by converting it into a matrix and then to an array (*also added command to capture start time of script so that it can be used to calculate runtime at the end*).
-The basic code of the same and screenshot of terminal with several "puts" printing out the variables are shown below.
+I have auto-created the variables (*have used special condition to identify design name*) from the csv file by converting it into a matrix and then to an array (*also added command to capture the start time of the script so that it can be used to calculate runtime at the end*).
+The basic code of the same and a screenshot of the terminal with several "puts" printing out the variables are shown below.

 *Code*